< Browse to Previous Essay | Browse to Next Essay >

 In earlier times, however, education was not so sacrosanct as to interfere with the apple harvest.
 There was often a harvest vacation during which students were let out of school to pick apples.
 For example, in the fall of 1950, working after school, on weekends, and later during the two-week harvest vacation, students filled 150,000 boxes.

-The Wenatchis and the Whites
+The Wenatchis and their Neighbors

 The Wenatchi and Yakamas had always viewed this traditional fishing area as belonging to all the tribes that had shared it for generations.
 As a result of complex factors relating to the Great Northern Railway’s desired right-of-way and other settler interests, as well as deceptive government dealings with the Indians, the land was eventually sold.
 Many of the Indians who had occupied these lands for countless generations drifted to reservations, particularly the Colville and Yakama.
 Only a few remained locally into the 1930s to carry on their traditional life as best they could.
 Among them were chief Harmelt and his family.